Data Selection via Optimal Control for Language Models: Experiments

 \subsection{Experimental Setup}

 \paragraph{Data.} We use the CommonCrawl split from Redpajama~\citep{redpajama} as $\Dtrn$ to exclude the influence of domain weights~\citep{doremi}.
-During pre-processing, multiple documents may be merged into a single pre-training instance with 1,024 tokens.
-For the downstream loss $\obj$, we compute the LM's loss on the training split of LIMA~\citep{lima}, a high-quality dataset consisting of 1,030 diverse instruction-response pairs that cover a wide range of downstream scenarios.
-Our evaluation is conducted on various downstream datasets other than LIMA to avoid over-fitting.
+For the downstream loss $\obj$, we compute the LM's loss on the training split of LIMA~\citep{lima}, a high-quality dataset consisting of 1,030 diverse instruction-response pairs that cover a wide range of downstream scenarios. {The results on more choices of $\obj$ are shown in Appendix~\ref{app:ablation}.} Our evaluation is conducted on various downstream datasets other than LIMA to avoid over-fitting.

 \paragraph{Model.} We adopt the same model architecture as Mistral~\citep{mistral} and pre-train LMs with 160M, 470M, 1B, and 1.7B parameters.
 Model configurations are detailed in Table~\ref{tab:model_config}.